thelfer/tfel/docs/web/parameters.md

 - through an external file

-From our point of view, the first method is preferable but is not always avaiable.
+From our point of view, the first method is preferable but is not always available.
 Some examples are provided below.

 ## Examples of modify the calling solver input file